 Listed below are the current University Housing regulations.
 Please note that they are subject to change.
 When changes are made to these regulations, the changes are published and shared with students who live in University Housing.

-Pets (animals) are not permitted within the residence hall/apartment complex.
-Fish in aquariums (10 gallons or less), certified service animals, and approved emotional support animals are the only exceptions.
+For the comfort of all residents, pets (animals) are not permitted within the residence hall/apartment complex.
+Fish in aquariums (10 gallons or less), certified service animals, and emotional support animals approved through Disability Services are the only exceptions.

-You may not possess guns, ammunition, or any other weapons (including, but not limited to knives, darts, BB/pellet guns, paintball guns, airsoft guns, and swords or any blade longer than 4 inches) anywhere on University Housing premises.
+You may not possess guns, ammunition, or any other weapons (including, but not limited to knives, darts, BB/pellet guns, bow and arrows, paintball guns, airsoft guns, mace spray, and swords or any blade longer than 4 inches) anywhere on University Housing premises.
 Guns may be stored at the University Police Department.

 3. Gambling and Games of Chance